Eimolgon/Drafts/ICSC.md

 Some limitations of this approach are low video quality, undefined camera motion, and inconsistent frame rate.
-Additionally, this methodology neglects the rotation of the wheels.

 Summarising, the presented methodology allows to gathering useful data from